Nazik al-Abid: Against French occupation of Syria

 As the head of a women's delegation to the King-Crane Commission, Abid spoke to American diplomats without a veil to signal her intention for a secular rule of Syria, and to testify against the French mandate for occupation.

 In 1920, Abid founded the Red Star Association, an early form of the Red Crescent Society, and was awarded the rank of "honorary president" of the Syrian Army by Prince Faysal.
 Abid led Red Star nurses in the Syrian Army's battle against French forces during the Battle of Maysalun in July 1920.
 Despite being exiled by the French government after the defeat of the Syrian Army, Abid was hailed domestically as the Joan of Arc of Syria.
 As the first woman general in Syria, she was photographed in military uniform and without a hijab, but returned to wearing a veil after outcry from conservatives.

 The French government granted her amnesty in 1921, and Abid returned to Syria on the condition that she avoid politics.
 After founding the Light of Damascus school that year - viewed as competition for resources with French humanitarian agencies and programs—the French authorities threatened to arrest her, and she fled Syria for Lebanon.

 Women's rights

+Nazik al-Abid founded the "Shami Women’s Club" in 1920 alongside fellow Syrian feminist Mary Ajami.

 In 1933 she founded Niqâbat al-Mar'a al-'Amila (The Working Women's Society), which worked on labor issues on behalf of women in Syria, advocating economic liberation as a means to political liberation for women.